 Set-up, download and configuration

 phpdocx is a software library designed to generate dynamic DOCX documents.
-It allows to create documents from scratch, using Word-generated templates, where you can add texts, tables, images, graphic charts, sections and so on, import HTML/CSS content, export a PDF file and many other features.
+It allows to create, update and modify Word documents, where you can add texts, tables, images, graphic charts, sections and so on, import HTML/CSS content, transform to PDF and many other features.

-There are several, almost unlimited, options for generating documents with phpdocx, either using its basic functionality for creating documents, converting HTML and CSS to WordML, (file format used in DOCX), or protecting your files with passwords, encrypting and signing them, converting to PDF, or merging them.
+There are several, almost unlimited, options for generating documents with phpdocx, either using its basic functionality for creating documents, converting HTML and CSS, or protecting your files with passwords, encrypting and signing them, converting to PDF or merging them.

 Whether it is necessary to create a single document or hundreds of thousands, phpdocx is the perfect tool.